Skip to content

 Understanding Oxidative Stress: Causes, Consequences and Natural Solutions

-Oxidative stress is a complex biomolecular phenomenon that results from an imbalance between the production of free radicals and the body's intrinsic ability to neutralize them using antioxidants .
-Due to its involvement in the cellular aging process and its potential impact on overall well-being, it is essential to thoroughly understand its mechanisms, causes, and levers of action to maintain a formidable balance against the excessive formation of these reactive species.
+Oxidative stress is a complex biomolecular phenomenon resulting from an imbalance between the production of free radicals and the body's intrinsic ability to neutralize them through antioxidants .
+Given its involvement in the cellular aging process and its potential impact on overall well-being, it is essential to thoroughly understand its mechanisms, causes, and the levers for action to maintain a formidable balance against the excessive formation of these reactive species.

 At the heart of our cells, mitochondria generate energy in the form of ATP through an electron transport chain.
-During this process, a small fraction of oxygen is partially reduced, giving rise to superoxide radicals ( O₂⁻ ) and then to hydrogen peroxides ( H₂O₂ ).
+During this process, a small fraction of oxygen is partially reduced, giving rise to superoxide radicals ( O₂⁻ ) and then to hydrogen peroxide ( H₂O₂ ).
 Under normal conditions, specialized enzymes such as superoxide dismutase (SOD), catalase, and glutathione peroxidase intervene to convert these species into harmless water or oxygen.
-When this enzymatic protection is exceeded, free radicals can attack membrane lipids, proteins, and even DNA, initiating a cascade of oxidation that weakens cellular structure and function.
+When this enzymatic protection is overwhelmed, free radicals can attack membrane lipids, proteins, and even DNA, initiating a cascade of oxidations that weakens cell structure and function.

-Lipid peroxidation, for example, causes the formation of malondialdehyde and other aldehydes that disrupt membrane permeability.
-At the protein level, oxidation leads to the formation of abnormal disulfide bonds or carbonylation, radically altering conformation and enzymatic activity.
+Lipid peroxidation, for example, leads to the formation of malondialdehyde and other aldehydes that disrupt membrane permeability.
+At the protein level, oxidation results in the formation of abnormal disulfide bonds or carbonylation, radically altering conformation and enzymatic activity.
 Finally, DNA oxidation can generate lesions such as 8-oxo-2′-deoxyguanosine, an early marker of genomic damage.

 Internal and external factors responsible for the imbalance

-Oxidative balance is influenced by two broad categories of factors.
-On the one hand, endogenous parameters include energy metabolism, hormonal status, and the ability to recycle reduced glutathione (GSH).
-On the other hand, exogenous elements play a determining role:
+Oxidative balance is influenced by two main categories of factors.
+On the one hand, endogenous parameters include energy metabolism, hormonal status, and the ability to recycle glutathione in its reduced form (GSH).
+On the other hand, exogenous factors play a crucial role:

-Air pollution , particularly PM2.5 and PM10 particles, induces the production of hydroxyl radicals and nitrogen oxides; these reactive molecules penetrate the pulmonary alveoli and diffuse into the blood, triggering systemic inflammation and a chronic oxidative cascade.
-Ultraviolet rays (UV-A and UV-B) generate singlet oxygen species in the epidermis, accelerating the peroxidation of skin lipids.
+Air pollution , particularly PM2.5 and PM10 particles, induces the production of hydroxyl radicals and nitrogen oxides; these reactive molecules penetrate the pulmonary alveoli and diffuse into the bloodstream, triggering systemic inflammation and a chronic oxidative cascade.
+Ultraviolet rays (UV-A and UV-B), meanwhile, generate oxygen singlet species in the epidermis, accelerating the peroxidation of skin lipids.

 Tobacco and alcohol are major sources of oxidative stress.
-The thousands of toxic compounds present in cigarette smoke, as well as ethanol and its metabolites, directly stimulate the generation of free radicals and inhibit the expression of genes encoding antioxidant enzymes.
+The thousands of toxic compounds present in cigarette smoke, as well as ethanol and its metabolites, directly stimulate the generation of free radicals and inhibit the expression of genes coding for antioxidant enzymes.

-Lifestyle , whether too sedentary or based on extreme exercise without adequate recovery, alters mitochondrial production of reactive species.
-In addition, insufficient nutritional intake of essential micronutrients (vitamins C, E, selenium, zinc) weakens glutathione regeneration and the ability to convert peroxides into harmless molecules.
+Lifestyle , whether overly sedentary or based on extreme exercise without adequate recovery, alters mitochondrial production of reactive species.
+Furthermore, insufficient nutritional intake of essential micronutrients (vitamins C and E, selenium, zinc) weakens glutathione regeneration and the ability to convert peroxides into harmless molecules.

-Chronic psychological stress , via the hypothalamic-pituitary-adrenal pathway, elevates cortisol levels and promotes oxidative stress by increasing oxygen consumption and free radical production in muscle and brain tissue.
+Chronic psychological stress , via the hypothalamic-pituitary-adrenal pathway, raises cortisol levels and promotes oxidative stress by increasing oxygen consumption and the production of free radicals in muscle and brain tissues.

 oxidative stress and cellular aging

 When oxidative stress persists, it actively contributes to cellular and tissue aging.
-In the case of the skin, the combination of lipid peroxidation and decreased collagen synthesis leads to a loss of tone, the early appearance of wrinkles , and a loss of skin radiance.
-Damage to keratinocytes and fibroblasts also disrupts healing and the skin barrier.
+In the case of the skin, the combination of lipid peroxidation and decreased collagen synthesis leads to a loss of firmness, the premature appearance of wrinkles , and a dullness of the complexion.
+Damage to keratinocytes and fibroblasts also disrupts wound healing and the skin barrier.

-At the vascular level, free radical attack on endothelial cells reduces the bioavailability of nitric oxide (NO), a key factor in vasodilation.
+At the vascular level, the attack on endothelial cells by free radicals reduces the bioavailability of nitric oxide (NO), a key factor in vasodilation.
 This decrease in endothelial function can promote local inflammation and stiffening of arterial walls, contributing to perfusion disorders and reduced vascular plasticity.

 In the brain, redox balance is crucial for maintaining neurotransmission and synaptic plasticity.
-Excessive oxidative stress can alter tau proteins and beta-amyloid, factors implicated in cognitive decline and memory impairment.
+Excessive oxidative stress can alter tau proteins and beta-amyloid, factors implicated in cognitive decline and memory disorders.

 Dietary approaches to boost your antioxidant potential

-Diet represents the main lever for modulating oxidative balance.
+Diet is the primary lever for modulating oxidative balance.
 Polyphenols, abundant in berries such as blueberries and raspberries, act as free radical scavengers and modulators of antioxidant signaling pathways (Nrf2).
 Glucosinolates from cruciferous vegetables, particularly sulforaphane from broccoli, induce the expression of phase II detoxification enzymes.

 Lifestyle and recovery strategies

-Moderate physical activity, combined with quality sleep, is essential for activating oxidative repair pathways.
-During deep slow-wave sleep, neuronal cells primarily produce antioxidant enzymes, which help restore reduced glutathione.
-Relaxation techniques (meditation, cardiac coherence) reduce cortisol release and thus reduce the production of free radicals secondary to emotional stress.
+Engaging in moderate physical activity, combined with quality sleep, is essential for activating oxidative repair pathways.
+During deep, slow-wave sleep, neurons preferentially produce antioxidant enzymes, contributing to the restoration of depleted glutathione.
+Relaxation techniques (meditation, heart coherence) decrease cortisol release and thus reduce the production of free radicals secondary to emotional stress.

-During recovery phases, modulation of peri-exercise nutrition, particularly controlled intake of low glycemic index proteins and carbohydrates, prevents mitochondrial hyperactivity and limits superoxide production.
+During recovery phases, modulating peri-exercise nutrition, particularly controlled intake of protein and low glycemic index carbohydrates, prevents mitochondrial hyperactivity and limits superoxide production.

 External protection: skin and mucous membranes

-The skin barrier can be supported by applying broad-spectrum UV filters and cosmetics rich in topical antioxidants (stabilized vitamin C, coenzyme Q10, niacinamide).
+The skin barrier can be supported by the application of broad-spectrum UV filters and cosmetics rich in topical antioxidants (stabilized vitamin C, coenzyme Q10, niacinamide).
 In urban environments, the use of serums based on green tea extracts or vitamin E forms a protective film against particulate pollution.

 vegan, natural anti-stress gummies